Buy or Sell Diginex Limited (EQOS) Stock Now | Don't Try to Be a Top Gun

 EQOS’s Market Performance

-EQOS stocks went down by -4.56% for the week, with a monthly drop of -13.98% and a quarterly performance of -14.26%, while its annual performance rate touched -50.00%.
-The volatility ratio for the week stands at 6.83% while the volatility levels for the past 30 days are set at 8.42% for Diginex Limited.
-The simple moving average for the period of the last 20 days is -5.00% for EQOS stocks with a simple moving average of -46.22% for the last 200 days.
+EQOS stocks went up by 16.17% for the week, with a monthly jump of 2.15% and a quarterly performance of 9.77%, while its annual performance rate touched -40.27%.
+The volatility ratio for the week stands at 11.14% while the volatility levels for the past 30 days are set at 9.06% for Diginex Limited.
+The simple moving average for the period of the last 20 days is 13.50% for EQOS stocks with a simple moving average of -36.29% for the last 200 days.

 Analysts’ Opinion of EQOS